-- Connect their Android device to a VPN
+- Connecting their Android device to a VPN

-The Android OS prevents your Android device from sharing its VPN tunnel with other devices.
+Android prevents your device from sharing a VPN connection

 What is a rooted device?